5 Tips for a Ghoulishly Green Halloween

 2. Rock Climate-Friendly Costumes

 The costume is arguably the most important part of the Halloween tradition, supposedly traceable back to the Celtic Tradition of Samhain.
-In these more modern times however, costumes have also become the most expensive, and wasteful, feature of Halloween.
+In these more modern times, however, costumes have also become the most expensive, and wasteful, feature of Halloween.

 According to Recycle Nation, the U.S. generates about 25 billion pounds of costume textiles each year, or 82 pounds per U.S. resident.
-The 15 percent of clothing that gets donated or recycled amounts for 3.8 billion pounds, or 12 pounds per person, while 21 billion pounds become textile waste.
+The 15 percent of clothing that gets donated or recycled amounts to 3.8 billion pounds, or 12 pounds per person, while 21 billion pounds become textile waste.
 However, there are various things you can do to reduce your costume waste.

 Wear some Halloween hand-me-downs to reduce your waste.
-To find the perfect second hand scare for you (and reduce your carbon emissions), organize a costume swap between other families in the area.
+To find the perfect secondhand scare for you (and reduce your carbon emissions), organize a costume swap between other families in the area.
 This way no child wears the same costume two years in a row so they get variety and you get sustainable holiday fun.